gmlarumbe/emacsconf/README.md

 ## How-To ##

   * Root config file is **init.el**.
-A symbolic link at *~/.emacs.d/init.el* is required for configuration to be loaded.
+Symbolic links at *~/.emacs.d/init.el* and *~/.emacs.d/early-init.el* are required for configuration to be loaded.
 This file loads configuration from other files in a modular way.

   * [EXWM](https://github.com/ch11ng/exwm) is set as the default configuration display manager.
 If you want to use it read the [documentation](https://github.com/ch11ng/exwm/wiki) and customize *exwm-config.el* with the proper **xrandr** resolution of your screen.
 Besides, other display managers might be disabled first and **.xinitrc** file should look similar to the following: